The Cholesterol Myth

 Statin drugs should never be taken by women, as preventative or for post heart attack (source by Dr. Stephen Sinatra – audio).
 Epidemiologist David Jacobs of the University of Minnesota, Twin Cities, brought together researchers from 19 studies around the world.
 He reported to National Heart, Lung, and Blood Institute (NHLBI), which in 1990 hosted a conference to discuss the issue.
 When investigators tracked all deaths, instead of just heart disease deaths, the cholesterol curves were U-shaped for men and flat for women.
 In other words, men with cholesterol levels above 240 mg/dl tended to die prematurely from heart disease.
 But below 160 mg/dl, the men tended to die prematurely from cancer, respiratory and digestive diseases, and trauma.
 As for women, if anything, the higher their cholesterol, the longer they lived (source).

 On top of all of this, the side effects of statins are numerous and serious.
 Statins are marvelous cholesterol killers because they intercept about 20 different biochemical pathways; one of those pathways is for CoQ10 and CoQ10 is one of the most important nutrients to protect your immune system.
 CoQ10 is also very good for heart health.
-Isn’t it ironic that this drug that is supposes to protect you from heart attacks severely damages one of your bodies biggest mechanisms for maintaining a health heart (CoQ10)?
+Isn’t it ironic that this drug that is supposed to protect you from heart attacks severely damages one of your bodies biggest mechanisms for maintaining a healthy heart (CoQ10)?
 I won’t go into all the side effects (erectile dysfunction, muscle cramps, heart failure, cancer, loss of memory or lowered thinking ability, muscle pain or fatigue, neuropathy, etc) as there are many other sources for that information.

 So what issues with cholesterol can be of concern?
-There are four main causes of cholesterol problems, Stress, Smoking, Physical Inactivity and Poor Nutrition.
+There are four main causes of cholesterol problems, Stress, Smoking, Physical Inactivity, and Poor Nutrition.
 In our next post (located Here) we will talk about what really causes coronary artery disease and what we can do about it.